 - UA scholarships, tuition awards and Arizona Assurance funding require full-time enrollment at the UA.
 Students receiving outside or Native American scholarships must obtain permission from the donor to take non-UA classes.

 - Students who are awarded institutional grants, such as the University Grant, and not enrolled in at least 9 UA units (fall and spring) or 6 UA units (summer) will have their institutional grants canceled.

-- For the class the class to be acceptable for the consortium agreement, it must be transferable and you must pass with a “C” or better.
+- For the cons class(es) to be acceptable for the consortium agreement, they must be transferable and you must pass them with a “C” or better.
 To verify if courses have been accepted, refer to the transfer credit report on UAccess Student Center.
 Classes that are not successfully transferred will not count towards your academic year units.

-- You must enroll at UA and the other Title IV institution for the combined total number of units in which you were awarded financial aid as listed on your award notification.
+- You must enroll at the UA and the other Title IV institution for the combined total number of units in which you were awarded financial aid as listed on your award notification.
 Audit and correspondence courses do not count.

 - To include Study Abroad Program expenses in your cost of attendance, attach a copy of the program brochure or Study Abroad Financial Aid Worksheet.
 Non-UA study abroad students must also complete a transfer credit pre-approval form from your academic advisor and submit program expenses to OSFA.

 - Consult with your academic advisor to determine how these units will apply to your degree program.